It's been a long year, so we have good reason to rejoice when thinking of the interior design trends coming up in 2021.

 Reclaimed wood is the core material that holds this look together – look for unique pieces that show plenty of grain and texture, rather than items that are perfectly finished.

-The laid-back lifestyle of Hawaii has been reimagined in this next trend.
+We're all yearning for this, right?
+Well, the laid-back lifestyle of Hawaii has been reimagined in this next trend.
 As we long for tropical getaways, interiors inspired by distant shores offer a calm and relaxing living space to make a home a safe and inviting place to recharge.
 Adding a contemporary edge to a classic floral design, the Distant Shores trend features tropical brights, subtle monotones and soft lemons.

 Antique, repurposed, salvaged and retro pieces all have their place in a vintage scheme.
 The key is to reference the look rather than slavishly reproduce it, using strong colors, favorite pieces and a less-is-more approach for a vibrant, cohesive aesthetic.
 The key to this approach is to provide plenty of contrast.